behnamasadi/cpp_tutorials/docs/const_constexpr_mutable.md

 # const cast
-let say you have the following function:
+`const_cast` is one of the type casting operators.
+It is used to change the constant value of any object or we can say it is used to remove the constant nature of any object. let say you have the following function:
 ```cpp
 void foo(char* message){}
 ```